godotengine/godot-docs/tutorials/navigation/navigation_using_navigationlinks.rst

     Additionally, the links created prior to the scene reload will have a null value for their owner as the object instance set via the ``link_set_owner_id`` function no longer exists.

-If you are creating navigation links as described during runtime, you may want to remove if the owner Node leaves the tree.
-This can be done with a call to ``free_rid`` function of your navigation server:
+If you are creating navigation links as described during runtime, you may want to remove it if the owner Node leaves the tree.
+This can be done with a call to the ``free_rid`` function of your navigation server:

 .. tabs::
  .. code-tab:: gdscript 2D GDScript